tnichols217/notes/BritLit/Final Prep.md

 ### 2 - Sir Gawain and the Green Knight
 > [!quote]
-> ""Would you grant me the grac
+> ""Would you grant me the grace," said Gawain to the king,
+> "To be"

 ## MLA citations